Reproductive Mental Health

 Education & training

-Not Just The Blues: Perinatal Depression and Anxiety (Offered through UBC CPD)
+Not Just The Blues: Perinatal depression and anxiety

-This online continuing medical education provides a basic overview of perinatal depression and anxiety, including common risk factors, screening, treatment approaches, and treatment planning.
-Through evidence-based material, quizzes, and interactive video vignettes, learners will gain an understanding of the importance of routinely screening for perinatal depression and anxiety and become more comfortable with the steps to doing so.
+This online continuing medical education provides a basic overview of perinatal depression and anxiety, including common risk factors, screening, treatment approaches and treatment planning.
+Through evidence-based material, quizzes and interactive video vignettes, learners will gain an understanding of the importance of routinely screening for perinatal depression and anxiety and become more comfortable with the steps to doing so.

 Target audience